crystal-lang/crystal-website/_posts/2025-08-18-current-project-goals.md

 </tbody>
 </table>

-### Compiler thread-safety
+### Generated code thread-safety

-Similar to the standard library, there are parts of the compiler with potential thread-safety problems.
-We are reviewing the compiler to surface those issues.
+Similar to the standard library, the compiler can generate code with potential thread-safety problems.
+We are reviewing the compiler codebase to surface those issues.

 <table class="properties">
 <tbody>